opensearch-project/project-website/_authors/jadhanir.markdown

 name: Anirudha Jadhav
 ---

-**Anirudha Jadhav** is an Engineering Manager for Open Distro for Elasticsearch and Amazon Elasticsearch Service at Amazon Web Services
+**Anirudha Jadhav** is an Engineering Manager for OpenSearch and Amazon OpenSearch Service at Amazon Web Services